top of page

 What to feed: Flakes, Granules, Pellets

-When to feed: Every other day
+When to feed: Daily

 Special Considerations: Goldfish are the “dirtiest” fish to keep.
 Be sure not to feed them more than they can eat within 1-2 minutes to avoid polluting the water further.
+Keeping up with partial water changes is very important for goldfish.

 Feeding Recommendations – Betta Fish